AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/google-calendar-modules.md

 keywords: connector
 navigation-topic: apps-and-their-modules
 title: Google Calendar modules
-description: In an [!DNL Adobe Workfront] Fusion scenario, you can automate workflows that use Google Calendar, as well as connect it to multiple third-party applications and services.
+description: In an [!DNL Adobe Workfront Fusion] scenario, you can automate workflows that use Google Calendar, as well as connect it to multiple third-party applications and services.
 author: Becky
 feature: Workfront Fusion
 exl-id: 168e8fce-645d-4108-84b7-46a113c83f41
 ---
 # Google Calendar modules

-In an [!DNL Adobe Workfront] Fusion scenario, you can automate workflows that use Google Calendar, as well as connect it to multiple third-party applications and services.
+In an [!DNL Adobe Workfront Fusion] scenario, you can automate workflows that use Google Calendar, as well as connect it to multiple third-party applications and services.

 If you need instructions on creating a scenario, see [Create a scenario in Adobe Workfront Fusion](../../workfront-fusion/scenarios/create-a-scenario.md).

-For information about modules, see [Modules in Adobe Workfront Fusion](../../workfront-fusion/modules/modules.md).
+For information about modules, see [Modules in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/modules/modules.md).

 ## Access requirements